 - Funding from the Engineering & Physical Sciences Research Council (EPSRC) means that you can recruit a Research Engineer for an annual contribution of £16,000 for four years, with no other hidden costs for the duration of the programme.

 We welcome enquiries from potential sponsors.
-We are happy to put you in contact with one of our current sponsors, to visit you at your site, or for you to come and view the facilities and meet the team at Surrey.
+If you are interested in finding out more, we are happy to put you in contact with one of our current sponsors, visit you at your site, or invite you to come and view the facilities and meet the team at Surrey.

 We are happy to work with companies, government laboratories, charities and other organisations with a research interest in the UK.
 Provided that the organisation can provide an appropriate environment for the Research Engineer (RE), principally in the UK, then we are happy to talk about projects.